FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-01-Mirror-Bridge.md

 }
 ```

 Every single method needs to be manually listed.
 And when you add a new one?
-Update the bindings.
+Update the Python bindings.
 Forgot one?
 Silent failure at runtime.

 With Mirror Bridge: write C++, run command, done.